mkaymak/RockPaperScissors/README.md

   `GameStorage`, composed with Factory Pattern: `GameStorageFactory`) so that one can use a database or a cache instead of a Map.

   * It’s considered that there may not be too many rounds in a game.
-Starting from this idea, a game is kept in memory until it’s restarted or “numberOfRounds” or “numberOfGivenResult” services are called, after that it will be persisted on which strategy is selected.
+Starting from this idea, a game is kept in memory until it’s restarted or `/games/numberOfRounds` or `/games/numberOfGivenResult` services are called, after that it will be persisted on which strategy is selected.

   * According to the round result, the number of result field (`numberOfRoundsThatFirstUserWins`, `numberOfRoundsThatSecondUserWins` and `numberOfRoundsDrawing` in `Game` class) is increased by one for each round creation in order to get total number of rounds in all games or total number of given results (e.g first user wins or draw) with high performance.